 Beneath the Katy Trail- May/June 2014: Lessons in timetable and train order operations are gleaned from the tragic past of a once heavy Missouri-Kansas-Texas rail line.
 PLUS, a strong showing prompts Tulsa Design/Op organizers to reconsider event’s fate; we offer five steps to enhance operating sessions; the Austin Western Railroad gets busy when the Texas weather warms as aggregate business heats up; and Rapido’s second run of HO-scale meat cars promises to be as good as the first one.

 On the Job- July/August 2014: A North Texas mobile diesel engine service company takes its business model trackside anywhere, anytime.
 PLUS, after 10 years the Operations Special Interest Group (OpSIG) has become a fast-growing segment of the model railroad hobby; the Timber Rock Railroad is steady as she goes while maintaining a constant flow of forestry and rock business in East Texas; a new design improves Walthers passenger car line; St. Louis and Virginia museums plan to swap steam and diesel locomotives; and the Oklahoma City Train Show banks on change with a new look.
-Editor’s Note: While supplies last.
-Only a very limited number of these issues are available.
+SOLD OUT!!

 Attention to Detail- November/December 2014: Intermountain Railway Co. puts emphasis on quality through an intense inspection process.
 PLUS, the American Public Transportation Association pitches long-term funding to rebuild what the organization says is decaying transportation infrastructure in the U.S.; grain is big on the Nebraska Central Railroad but a diverse portfolio of commodities is even bigger; Joplin, MO, was never a big rail hub, but the Southwest Missouri city saw plenty of action several decades ago, offering modelers and historians a unique perspective; one of the nation’s largest model railroad shows – Trainfest – has a new attitude.